Ice Climbing Technical Gear:

 Good tools are not cheap, but used properly they will last a long time, and your safety will depend upon them.
 While it may be possible to find deals on used ice tools, it is important to be able to see and inspect a used tools before buying, a situation that could be difficult if buying on Ebay, for example.
 Even if you have already used a model and know it is what you want, it could be damaged, have a worn out pick or worse, a pick that has been sharpened on a grinding wheel.
 This ruins the temper of the metal and makes the pick breakable (Note: wheel sharpening is a common practice is some outdoor shops).
 Discoloration in the metal is one sign of this abuse, but most times you will not be able to tell by looking, so perhaps buying a used tool and a new pick is another route to consider.
 If you have not used a model being offered for sale, it could be a poor choice: you will know nothing about its balance, grip fit while wearing gloves, pick strength and design, curvature and weight.

 The bottom line is that it is recommended that you try a few tools as a starting point, while deciding if you need tools for pure steep ice, want to go leashless from the start, etc. If leashless is your choice, check out models like the Petzyl/Charlet Moser Nomic, Black Diamond Fusion and Reactors, Grivel QuantumTech and MatrixTech (*Caveat: models and names change often, so you’ll have to see what new gear is currently offered).
 If you want leashes, check out the Black Diamond Cobra, Grivel TechWing and TopWing, Charlet/Moser Quarks for a few.
 You may discover a fair number of used Quarks on the market.
-If you use them and like them you might be able to pick-up a pair reasonably priced, since many people bought them after they were aggressively marketed.
-Personally I do not care for their balance or the leash clips, but they do everything reasonably well and many folks love them.
+If you use them and like them you might be able to pick-up a pair reasonably priced, since many people bought them after they were aggressively marketed, and they do everything well.

 Finally, if you can control your adrenaline try not to buy anything until you have used different tools for a bit.
 You will learn a great deal in a single pitch with each tool.
 Also, tools change, so why buy something until you have rented some of the best new tools on the market to try them out?
 Some merchants may even deduct your rental amount from the price if you buy new tools from them.